-To reduce response times, asynchronous operation returns I/O completion to the host as soon as the data is sent to the local controller but before it is received by the remote system.
-The result is that the host computer sees only the response time associated with the local system.
-The time delays associated with data replication are masked, since the replication is accomplished in the background.
+In order to reduce response times, asynchronous operation will return I/O completion to the host as soon as the data has been sent to the local controller, but before it has been received by the remote system.
+The result is that the host computer will see only the response time associated with the local system.
+The time delays associated with data replication will be masked, since the replication is accomplished in the background.

-Because completion of the transfer is returned to the host, the host may send additional requests, confident that the previous data is safely written.
+Since completion of the transfer has been returned to the host, the host may send additional requests, secure in the knowledge that the previous data was safely written.
 Because of this, the controller must ensure that all data that was previously acknowledged as being complete, but that is currently "in transit" to the remote system, is delivered in the correct order.
-This assurance is achieved by allowing only one data transfer at a time (for a particular association set) to be sent to the remote site.
+This is done by allowing only one data transfer at a time (for a particular association set) to be sent to the remote site.
 Any additional data transfer commands are queued internally within the controller and sent one at a time as the previous transfers complete.

 Because the host sees a very fast response time, it may issue I/O requests at a rapid rate.
-The replication, on the other hand, proceeds at the rate dictated by the intersite link.
-As a result, a large queue of requests waiting for replication may build within the controller.
+The replication, on the other hand, proceeds at the rate dictated by the inter-site link.
+As a result, a large queue of requests that are waiting for replication may build within the controller.

-The number requests in the queue is limited by the OUTSTANDING_IO parameter.
-The number of requests that have been acknowledged to the host by the controller as being completed, but have not yet been sent (or acknowledged) by the remote site, is compared to the value of OUTSTANDING_IO.
-If the number of requests is greater, then subsequent requests sent by the host are not acknowledged as completed until they are sent to and acknowledged by the remote site.
+This number will limited by the OUTSTANDING_IO parameter.
+The number of requests that have been acknowledged to the host by the controller as being completed, but have not yet been sent (or acknowledged) by the remote site is compared to the value of OUTSTANDING_IO.
+If the number of requests is greater, then subsequent requests sent by the host will not be acknowledged as completed until they are sent to and acknowledged by the remote site.